 The university requirement for purchasing desktop and laptop computers became effective November 8, 2010.
-Vice Chancellors Hoit and Leffler sent out a 3D memo outlining the process (PDF).
+Vice Chancellors Hoit and Leffler sent out a 3D memo outlining the process: New Requirements for Purchasing University Computers (PDF).

-NC State, like all other schools in the UNC system, is required to participate in this Combined Pricing Initiative (CPI) program for IT purchases (Memo released July 10, 2013).
+NC State, like all other schools in the UNC system, is required to participate in the Combined Pricing Initiative (CPI) program for IT purchases.
+See memo released July 10, 2013 (PDF).

 - Initially, only desktop and laptop PCs are covered by this program.